Disney's Polynesian Village Resort

 Disney's Polynesian Village Resort (formerly Disney's Polynesian Resort from 1985 to 2014) is a Disney-owned and operated resort located at the Walt Disney World Resort.
 It began operation on October 1, 1971 as one of Walt Disney World Resort's first two on-site hotels.
 The resort has a South Seas theme, and originally opened with 492 rooms.
 It was designed by Welton Becket and Associates and constructed by US Steel Realty Development.
 The resort is owned and operated by Disney Parks, Experiences and Products.

 Since its opening in 1971, the resort has seen three major expansions; the first in 1978, with the addition of a longhouse, the Tangaroa Terrace restaurant/support facility, and a secondary pool.
 A second expansion took place in 1985, with the construction of two additional longhouses.
 In that same year, the resort adopted the shortened name "Disney's Polynesian Resort".
-On May 2, 2014, it was announced that the resort would revert to the Disney's Polynesian Village Resort title while expanding further to include Disney Vacation Club accommodations as well as enhanced resort amenities.
+On May 2, 2014, it was announced that the resort would revert to the Disney's Polynesian Village Resort title while expanding further to include Disney Vacation Club (DVC) accommodations as well as enhanced resort amenities.
 On April 1, 2015, the third expansion officially opened, including the new DVC additions and other amenities around the resort.
+However, on May 10, 2024, Disney Vacation Club announced new details about a new name, Island Tower at Disney’s Polynesian Villas & Bungalows, which opened on December 17, 2024.

 Design

 Disney's Polynesian Village Resort is situated on the southern shore of the manmade Seven Seas Lagoon, south of Magic Kingdom and adjacent to other Walt Disney World complexes, with the Transportation and Ticket Center to the east and Disney's Grand Floridian Resort & Spa to the west.
-The resort is on the Magic Kingdom monorail loop, providing transportation to the Magic Kingdom and Epcot (via transfer), and is part of the route for Disney's Magic Kingdom Resorts Water Launch service.
+The resort is on the Magic Kingdom monorail loop, providing transportation to Magic Kingdom and Epcot (via transfer), and is part of the route for Disney's Magic Kingdom Resorts Water Launch service.
 Other Walt Disney World Resort theme parks and attractions are served by Disney Transport buses.

 The resort is organized around a central building named the Great Ceremonial House, itself designed after a Tahitian royal assembly lodge.
 The Great Ceremonial House houses guest services and most of the resort's dining and merchandise locations.
 From its opening until 2014, the Great Ceremonial House also featured an expansive tropical waterfall feature in its atrium, with over 75 species of plant life.
 The waterfall and foliage were removed and replaced, however, during extensive resort renovations due to health and safety concerns and to reimagine the lobby as a social space.
 No rooms are contained in this building, instead several lodges - longhouses - and water bungalows house all guest rooms and are spread out amongst resort property.

 As of 2008, Disney's Polynesian Village Resort is certified green lodging property with the state of Florida.